oceanprotocol-archive/readthedocs/markdowns/provider/ocean_provider/routes/consume.md

     description: The ID of the asset/document (the DID).
     required: true
     type: string
-  - name: url
-    in: query
-    description: This URL is only valid if Provider acts as a proxy.
-                 Consumer can't download using the URL if it's not through the Provider.
-    required: true
-    type: string
   - name: signature
     in: query
     description: Signature of the documentId to verify that the consumer has rights to download the asset.